bpatil94/practice1/README.md

 # practice1
-Hello all how are u
+Hello all how are u <br>Author bhagya